Vonage/vonage-node-sdk/README.md

 var jwt = nexmo.generateJwt();
 ```

-For more information on JWT payloads, please visit the [JWT and ACL overview](https://developer.nexmo.com/stitch/concepts/jwt-acl) guide.
+For more information on JWT payloads when authenticating with the Stitch API, please visit the [JWT and ACL overview](https://developer.nexmo.com/stitch/concepts/jwt-acl) guide.

 ## Voice (Deprecated)